ArgKG/2021/index.md

 ## Tentative Schedule

 The First ArgKG workshop will be held virtually on October 7, 2021 from 06:00 - 12:00 in Pacific Time (UTC-7).
+The tentative schedule is <a href="schedule.html">here</a>

 <!--
 <div id="schedule">